hisaac/PRIME-weekend-project-2/README.md

 # Running the Server

+In our second weekend challenge, we started to interact with the server using AJAX calls.
+A whole new world opened up!

+---

 ## Weekend Challenge 02

 Refer to the [jQuery AJAX lecture notes](https://github.com/kdszafranski/prime-ajax-intro) for installing and running the server.